PAIN MANAGEMENT

 complemented, if not replaced, by healing methods that have

-100+ years.
-It is now widely acknowledged, although not as
+years.
+It is now widely acknowledged, although not as long as

-long as 30 years ago, would make many members of the
+30 years ago, would make many members of the traditional

-traditional scientific community smile, that emotions have an
+scientific community smile, that emotions have an effect on the

-effect on the immune system and our capacity to cope with
+immune system and our capacity to cope with disease, pain

-and his team found receptors of neurotransmitters in the
+found receptors of neurotransmitters in the immune system).

 Hypnosis was used for healing in Ancient Egypt more than

-among others.
+others.
 The word is Greek, it simply means sleep.
+Through the

-Through the use of the brain frequencies experienced during
+use of the brain frequencies experienced during the sleep cycle,

-the sleep cycle, but used consciously and with consent during
+but used consciously and with consent during a therapy

 a hypnotherapist guides you to where you need to go to heal.